r-cybersecurity/your-experience-starting-in-security/README.md

 * What are the top three things you think people considering cybersecurity careers should know about the field?
 * What are some projects you'd recommend for people trying to figure out if [one or more of the first roles you've held] could be right for them?

-Please note: this is a work in progress and is not the final questionnaire list.
+Please note: this is a work in progress and may be updated.